Skip to content

 Why Bad Hires Cost So Much

-A terminated bad hire costs far more than salary paid.
-Recruiting costs to find replacement (5,000-30,000 for mid-level roles).
-Training costs for both original hire and replacement.
-Productivity loss during the bad hire's tenure — employees not performing at expected level, team coordination costs, manager time fixing issues.
-Plus productivity loss during replacement search period.
-Research from SHRM and similar organizations estimates typical bad hire costs 1-3x annual salary depending on role level.
+A terminated bad hire generates costs that extend beyond salary paid.
+Recruiting costs to find replacement span 5,000-30,000 for mid-level roles.
+Training costs apply to both original hire and replacement.
+Productivity loss occurs during the bad hire's tenure — employees not performing at expected level, team coordination costs, manager time fixing issues.
+Additionally, productivity loss extends through the replacement search period.
+Research from SHRM and similar organizations indicates bad hire costs vary across role levels.

 Bad Hire Cost Components